hackclub/hackclub/playbook/workshops/remote_control/README.md

 **IMPORTANT:**

-All the examples also need to have a Twilio sid and auth token.
+All the examples also need to have a Twilio SID and authentication token.
 However they use a different script than the above.
 To make the examples work for the rest of the tutorial follow these instructions:

 - Open [this JS Bin](http://jsbin.com/tetisa/1/edit?js,output).
-- Click "Run with JS"
+- Click "Run with JS".
-- When prompted, enter your Twilio sid and token
+- When prompted, enter your Twilio SID and token.

 > ![](img/entering_prompted_twilio_credentials.gif)

 ### Actions

-#### Call And Play Music Through Phone
+#### Call and Play Music Through Phone

 ```js
 Twilio.callAndPlay("555-555-5555", "http://a.tumblr.com/tumblr_lie8ewfdbO1qzbwpvo1.mp3");